Pinshane Huang: Research and career

-Huang was appointed to the University of Illinois at Urbana–Champaign in 2015.
+Huang was appointed to the University of Illinois Urbana–Champaign in 2015.
 Her lab, Small Things Considered, use nanotechnology and electron microscopy to investigate the properties of different materials.
-She is based in the University of Illinois at Urbana–Champaign Materials Research Laboratory.
+She is based in the University of Illinois Urbana–Champaign Materials Research Laboratory.
 She has pioneered techniques to study individual atoms in glass as it bends and breaks, making it possible to image defects in ultra-thin materials.
 In particular, Huang works on aberration-corrected electron microscopy to study two-dimensional materials.
 To visualise glass as it bends, Huang used the electron beam of a transmission electron microscope to simultaneously excite and image atoms within glasses.
 Huang created videos that make it possible to understand the liquid state of glass.
 Defects and dopants can have significant impacts on the electronic properties of two-dimensional materials.
 The materials investigated by Huang have applications in catalysis, energy generation and storage; including solar cells, batteries and graphene-based devices.
 As the performance of nanostructured catalysts and batteries is determined by the atomic arrangement on the surfaces of nanoparticles, Huang uses atom-by-atom electron microscopy to characterise these interfacial atoms.
 She combines microscopy with transient spectral imaging to understand the reactivity and stability of metallic nanoparticles.
 She combines atom-by-atom imaging with device measurements and spectroscopy to correlate atomic structure, performance and optical properties.

 Huang told The Daily Telegraph about the need for scientists to engage the public in their research, “If I can do something to inspire a young person to become a scientist, become a teacher, or vote to make sure we have funding for scientific research, that makes it worthwhile for me".
 Her research was featured in the Science and Industry Museum Wonder Materials exhibition.
 She has also featured on PBS Nova's Hunting the Elements.